fivetran/dbt_quickbooks_source/models/docs.md

 {% docs source_relation %}
 The source of the record if the unioning functionality is being used.
 If not this field will be null.
 {% enddocs %}

+{% docs tax_agency_table %}
+Table containing tax agency records.
+A tax agency in QuickBooks represents a government or regulatory entity to which taxes are reported and remitted.
+{% enddocs %}

+{% docs tax_code_table %}
+Table containing tax code records.
+A tax code in QuickBooks is a grouping of one or more tax rates and is used to determine how tax is applied to transactions.
+{% enddocs %}

+{% docs tax_rate_table %}
+Table containing tax rate records.
+A tax rate in QuickBooks defines the percentage rate used to calculate tax for specific transactions.
+{% enddocs %}

 {% docs transfer_table %}